bruno-chavez/go-microservice-template/README.md

 See [ci.yml](https://github.com/bruno-chavez/go-web-template/blob/master/.github/workflows/ci.yml) for more info.

 # Notes
-+ Previously the package was called `go-web-template`, it lacked any kind of meaningful updates lately and was too opinionated for its purpose.
++ Previously the package was called `go-web-template`, it lacked any kind of meaningful updates and was too opinionated for its purpose.
 I decided to complete refactored it and came up with the current iteration of `go-microservice-template`.

 # Contribute
 Found a bug or an error?
 Post it in the[issue tracker](https://github.com/bruno-chavez/go-microservice-template/issues).